User Guide

 Examples:

-returns roles with tags that include keywords “google” and “meta”tag golang
+tag golang javareturns roles with tags that include keywords “google” and “meta”tag golangreturns roles with tags that include the “google” keyword

 Image examples omitted as they’re similar to the name command